-At some point, a clot or plaque was dislodged and triggered a sizable stroke in the parietal lobe of my brain a day or so later.
-This has given me a hemianopia, or “visual field cut:” my brain no longer sees or recognizes all objects in the left half of of my field of vision, independent of which eyeball is doing the seeing.
+I had neurosurgery on Tuesday 2019-10-29 to replace the C3 vertebra in my neck with a plastic substitute, because a "marrow-replacing" tumor had basically destroyed it from the inside.
+The substitute is enclosed by rods screwed to the C2 and C4 vertebrae above and below.
+The removal part of the surgery involved coming in from my throat and moving aside my larynx, blood vessels and nerves to get at the vertebra.
+After that, they flipped me over and screwed in rods from the back.
+At some point during or after the surgery, a clot or plaque was dislodged and triggered a sizable stroke in an occipital lobe of my brain a day or so later.
+This has given me a partial hemianopsia, or “visual field cut:” my brain no longer sees or recognizes all objects in the left half of my field of vision, independent of which eyeball is doing the seeing.
 (One easily-graspable effect is that I now have severely degraded peripheral vision to my left — I might not notice you if you stand there — but it’s more complicated than that.)
-The stroke thankfully did not occur in an area affecting my language or cognition, and apparently I have a very “plastic” brain with a lot of interconnected pathways that are allowing the brain to route around the damage and continue functioning — given the size of the damage, I am somewhat miraculously not “presenting” typical signs of stroke such as drooping facial muscles, slurred speech, etc.
+The stroke thankfully occurred in a part of the brain mostly concerned with processing vision, not in an area affecting my language or cognition.
+Apparently my brain has a lot of “neuroplasticity” -- a lot of interconnected pathways that are allowing the brain to route around the damage and continue functioning.
+Given the size of the damage, I am somewhat miraculously not “presenting” typical signs of stroke such as drooping facial muscles, slurred speech, etc.

-All of your kind well wishes and comments are appreciated more than I have the time or energy now to let you all know individually.
+I’m in… okay spirits about all of this.
+It has gotten genuinely overwhelming at times, and I’ve been in stronger denial about it than I originally hoped.
+But all of your kind well wishes and comments are appreciated more than I currently have the time or energy to let you all know individually.
 I’m literally brought to tears multiple times a day by something that reminds me of how lucky I am to be so well-regarded by so many wonderful people.
 Thank you.
-My love and best wishes to you all.
+My love and best wishes to you all,